philipckwan/video_ts_curl_downloader/README.md

 # video_ts_curl_downloader
 This is a shell based tool using curl to loop download video in .ts format.
 Then, you can combine them to become one single .ts file.
+Also, support loop download images in .jpg format.

 Features